PureWater100/world_development_explorer/wdx_analysis.md

 ### To investigate this, I am using three indicators:

 ### Masculinity vs. femininity (MAS)
 ### This measures the preference of that country's society for masculine traits vs. feminine traits.
-The higher it is,
-### This can also refer to the distribution of roles between men and women
+### This can also refer to the distribution of roles between men and women.
-### The higher this value, the more masculine the society is
+### The higher this value, the more masculine the society is.

 ### Power Distance index (PDI)
 ### This index measures the degree to which the less powerful members of society accept and expect that power is distributed unequally.
 ### The higher the index, the higher this degree.

 ### Adjusted net national income per capita (annual % growth)
-### The country's adjusted net natioanl income per citizen is taken as a percentage of growth per year.
+### The country's adjusted net national income per citizen is taken as a percentage of growth per year.
-### Why is it important to you and/or to others?

 ### Furthermore, I am comparing these indicators across four of the world's richest countries:
 ### - United States